AaronDovTurkel/the-poem-pocket-client/README.md

 ## Road Map

-"The Poetry Pocket" is in its humble beginnings but has lofty goals.
+<a href="https://mighty-fortress-82471.herokuapp.com/dashboard">"The Poetry Pocket"</a> is in its humble beginnings but has lofty goals.
 We hope to make the world a bit more peaceful stanza by stanza.
 With different people contributing from around the world, ideals will be tested, relationships wrought, and preconcieved notions broken.

 ~ Features under Construction ~